Champions League group stage draw: all you need to know

 When and where is the draw?

-The 2020/21 UEFA Champions League group stage draw takes place from 17:00 CET on Thursday 1 October at the at the RTS studios in Geneva.
+The 2020/21 UEFA Champions League group stage draw takes place from 17:00 CET on Thursday 1 October at the RTS studios in Geneva.
 It will be streamed live on UEFA.com.

 Who is involved in the draw?